Affiliate links on Android Authority may earn us a commission. Learn more.

 Of course, if you want a proper smartwatch with the Sense 2’s health tracking kit and are willing to spend a little bit more, the Google Pixel Watch 3 ($349.99 at Amazon) is a worthy contender, and will receive active support for several years to come.
 It’s a very capable smartwatch, with accurate health tracking and features beyond the Sense 2.
 That said, it costs a fair bit more.

-Notably, if you’re specifically looking for a watch that detects potential sleep apnea symptoms, the Galaxy Watch series now packs FDA-approved functionality even if its sleep tracking reliability is inferior to Fitbit.
+Notably, if you’re specifically looking for a watch that detects potential sleep apnea symptoms, the Galaxy Watch series and newer Apple Watch models now pack FDA-approved functionality.

 Pros